Slammpreal/Radius/README.md

 cd Radius
 pnpm i
 pnpm bstart
+# Run pnpm dev instead of pnpm bstart to test in a dev enviroment, The Bare server may have limited functionality
+#pnpm dev
 ```
 Radius will run on port 8080 by default, or 4321 for a dev environment (`pnpm dev`).